-At 452 metres, the Petronas Twin Tower used to be the tallest buildings in the world before being surpassed by Taipei 101 in 2004.
+At 452 metres, this used to be the tallest buildings in the world before being surpassed by Taipei 101 in 2004.
 Still the tallest twin buildings, they are a true symbol of the new Malaysia.
-Visitors are welcome to the skybridge on the 41st floor.
-Petronas Towers are adjacent to one of the busiest shopping malls in Malaysia, Suria KLCC.
-Ticket sales start at 8:30am and are limited in number.
+Visitors are welcome to the skybridge at the 41st floor.
+Petronas towers are adjacent to one of the busiest shopping malls in Malaysia, Suria KLCC.
+Ticket sales start daily at 8.30am and are limited in number.
 If you plan to visit during the next 24 hours, tickets will need to be purchased at the Ticketing Counter on the Concourse Level, otherwise they may be pre-bought online.
 Time allotted per visit is 45 minutes, and includes visits to the sky bridge and observation deck.
-Photo: Elizaveta Galitckaia/shutterstock Address: Kuala Lumpur City Centre, Kuala Lumpur Opening hours: The towers: Tue-Sun 9am-9pm, Mon closed Phone: +60 3 23 31 80 80 Internet: www.petronastwintowers.com.my Batu Caves
+Photo: Elizaveta Galitckaia/Shutterstock.com Address: Kuala Lumpur City Centre, Kuala Lumpur Phone: +60 3 23 31 80 80 Internet: www.petronastwintowers.com.my Batu Caves